 - "5.
 The word 'cruelty' under Section 13(1)(ia) of the Act of 1955 has got no fixed meaning, and therefore, gives a very we discretion to the Court to apply it liberally and contextually.
 What is cruelty in one case may not be the same for another.
 As stated, it has to be applied from person to person while taking note of the attending circumstances. - 7.
 We would like to emphasize that an element of subjectivity has to be applied albeit, what constitutes cruelty is objective.
 Therefore, what is cruelty for a woman in a given case may not be cruelty for a man, and a relatively more elastic and broad approach is required when we examine a case in which a wife seeks divorce.
 Section 13(1) of the Act of 1955 sets contours and rigours for grant of divorce at the instance of both the parties.
 Historically, the law of divorce was predominantly built on a conservative canvas based on the fault theory.
 Preservation of marital sanctity from a societal perspective was considered a prevailing factor.
-With the adoption of a libertarian attitude, the grounds for separation or dissolution of marriage have been construed with latitudinarianism." - 7.
-In the present facts, no cruelty has been made out.
-Learned Trial Court has not erred in dismissing the suit for divorce. - 8.
-The appeal lacks merit and is, accordingly, dismissed. - 9.
-Let record of the trial Court be returned forthwith.
+With the adoption of a libertarian attitude, the grounds for separation or dissolution of marriage have been construed with latitudinarianism." - 12.
+In view of such discussion, the submissions advanced by learned counsel for the appellant are found to be borne out from the record.
+Thus, we find that the respondent had deserted company of the appellant of her own free will without any instigation offered by the appellant.
+She thus deserted the appellant and abandoned her matrimonial home in the year 1995.
+In any case, she has resided with her parents since then.
+She is gainfully employed at Ballia for last 27 years.
+Though, the decree for restitution of conjugal rights was passed in her favour, its operation was stayed by this Court.